andrewjamesford/andrewford-co-nz-11ty/content/articles/collaboration-when-learning-software-development/index.md

 {% image "./content/articles/collaboration-when-learning-software-development/replit-python.png", "Replit with Python ", "(min-width: 30em) 50vw, 100vw" %}

 The best part is you can have multiple people collaborate, run tests, use the terminal all while previewing the resulting code results in a browser (with a console).
-It's great for getting started quickly as it has a whole suite of templates for all sorts of projects including NodeJS, Python, Java, Ruby, Go, C# and HTML/CSS.
+It's great for getting started quickly as it has a whole suite of templates for all sorts of projects including NodeJS, Python, Java, Ruby, Go, C#, ReactJS, Vue, and HTML/CSS.
 No stress about setting up the development environment, just select the appropriate template, run and share the link with your class.

 The other benefit is the code can be forked easily.
 In the past I've used it for demos while teaching.
 Learners can take what you started with, fork (make another copy) and make changes to further their own learning in their own time.
 Of course they can share any changes after.